Vrroom/segment-anything-comic/README.md

 # Segment Anything Comic

 Code for training and running a SAM model, modified for predicting polygon segmentations of comic frames.
+Please see the report `CS_580_Project.pdf` for details.

 ## Installation